dmx-systems/dmx-documentation/docs/devel.rst

 .. hint::

-    When you are working with git, your new DMX repo should always start with 'dm4-', eg. 'dm4-my-fancy-plugin'.
-The minor-version number is not part of the repo name.

-    But the Maven Artifact (jar file) should include the minor-version number, to display the compatibility with a certain DMX release, eg. dm48-my-fancy-plugin-0.1.jar or dm48-my-fancy-plugin-0.2-SNAPSHOT.jar .
-Usually a dm48- artefact needs adoption, to be compatible with the next major version DMX 4.9.
+    It is convention to have prefix ``dmx-`` when creating a Git repo for your DMX plugin, eg. ``dmx-tagging``.

-From the developer's view a DMX plugin is just a directory on your hard disc.
+From the developer's view a DMX plugin is a directory on your hard disc.
 The directory can have an arbitrary name and exist at an arbitrary location.
-By convention the plugin directory begins with ``dm4-`` as it is aimed to the DMX 4 platform.
+By convention the plugin directory begins with ``dmx-`` as it is aimed to the DMX platform.
 The directory content adheres to a certain directory structure and file name conventions.
 The files are text files (xml, json, properties, java, js, css) and resources like images.

 To create the *DMX Tagging* plugin setup a directory structure as follows:

 .. code-block:: text

-    dm4-tagging/
+    dmx-tagging/
         pom.xml
         src/
             main/